 12. Royal Caribbean Mother's Day Campaign

 International cruise line brand Royal Caribbean already had different Social Media accounts for the different countries they operate in, which is already a good strategy when localizing your marketing.
-However, Royal Caribbean searched for a European social media strategy that took into account the particularities market but followed the same strategy for each country.
+However, Royal Caribbean searched for a European social media strategy that took the markets' particularities into account while following the same strategy for each country.
 For their mother's day campaign, they came up with typical "mother's phrases" linked to experiences within the ship that users could enjoy.
 Many brands would roll out the same content in different languages, but Royal Caribbean adapted the content to the particular market: the phrases were culturally adapted to the most commonly used "mother's phrases" for each country, equalizing the overall concept particularity of each market.
 A simple execution of a smart social media strategy by delving into the local market to localize and personalize the content.

 Source: Goodrebels.com